joshuakristanto/EventsCalender/README.md

 * Unit Testing
 * Login System
     - Login with Google.
-    - Role Section to Login with Google.
+    - Role Section on Account Creation and Login.
 * Data Shaped Data flow between Database and Client
 * Integrated Client and Backend.
 * Hosted in Azure for Cloud and SQL backend by Azure.